How To Avoid A Surprise Bill For a COVID Test?

 Governor Cuomo is allowing gyms in New York to reopen beginning on August 24th 2020.
 Since many gyms need to adjust to newly implemented protocols, the soonest gyms will realistically reopen is around September 2nd.
 New protocols for reopening include 33% maximum capacity, mandatory mask wearing, 6 feet social distancing, and health checks.
 Equinox, NYSC, Blink, and Crunch Fitness are all planning on reopening in the coming weeks.
 Although these gyms have not announced new prices in light of COVID-19, most are offering a free trial or a lowered initiation fee for first time members.
 In order to avoid getting COVID-19 at the gym, wash your hands upon entry and exit, bring your own disinfectant supplies, wear a mask, and avoid peak times.¬†

 Due to coronavirus COVID-19, there are travel bans and travel restrictions in multiple states in the U.S. as well as international countries.
-Many European countries are open to air travel but are currently not allowing U.S. citizens.
-Countries such as Columbia, Venezuela, Bolivia, Peru, and Argentina are closed for travel right now.
-And states such as Arkansas,¬†California, and Colorado do not have statewide restrictions.
-Many states and countries require a negative test result before entering and you must self- quarantine for 14 days once you return.
-New York City, Los Angeles, Boston, Houston, Orlando, Hawaii
+Public health officials are advising against traveling for the Holidays.
+It's safest to stay home this Holiday season.
+And states such as Florida, Georgia, and Illinois do not have statewide restrictions.
+Many states and countries require a negative test result before entering and you must self-quarantine for 14 days once you return.
+New York City, Los Angeles, Boston, Texas, Orlando, Hawaii.

-Guidance on wearing a mask has been confusing.
-We are offering a comprehensive guide to wearing a face-covering in public.
-This article explains the benefits of wearing a mask during the COVID-19 pandemic, which masks are best, and how to properly wear masks.¬†It some states it is mandatory to wear a mask.
+According to researchers, masks are very effective in preventing the spread of coronavirus COVID-19.
+This article explains the benefits of wearing a mask during the COVID-19 pandemic, which masks are best, and how to properly wear masks.
+In some states, it is mandatory to wear a mask.
 States that require masks are Alabama, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, Texas, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

 How to tell if you have sun poisoning and what helps treat sun poisoning?
 Advice from a dermatologist